callihiggins/IMA-FE/README.md

 **Mid-Term Project 20%**

-The midterm assignment will be a project that demonstrates a working knowledge of HTML, CSS and basic Javascript.
+The midterm assignment will be a project that demonstrates a working knowledge of website design and responsive HTML & CSS.
 This project must be completed, published, and presented.

 **Participation and Attendance 20%**